InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

    1. `token` : token amount and symbol with issuer account
    1. `memo` : string less than or equal to 256 bytes

-### use wptransfer operation if the fee payer account is different from 'from' account for `transfer` operation
+### use wptransfer action if the fee payer account is different from 'from' account for `transfer` action
 * It requires the signature of the fee payer account.
 * 'wp' means 'with payer'.
 ```